 Air Quality Awareness Week Day 3: Citizen Science and Sensors

-National Air Quality Awareness Week is May 3 - 7, and the Nevada Division of Environmental Protection (NDEP) is reminding Nevadans: "Healthy Air – Important for Everyone!”
+National Air Quality Awareness Week is May 2 - 6, and the Nevada Division of Environmental Protection (NDEP) is reminding Nevadans: "Be Air Aware and Prepared!”
 Throughout the week, we will be sharing helpful information and resources about Nevada’s air quality on this blog.
 Look for new air quality related themes each day!

 Tracking Our Air Quality

-Whether it’s natural causes (such as topography or the weather) or man-made causes (such as car exhaust or smoke stacks), many things can influence the quality of our air.
-Air quality fluctuates from place to place due to different environmental circumstances.
+Whether it’s natural causes (such as wildfires or dust from high wind) or man-made causes (such as car exhaust or smoke stacks), many things can influence the quality of our air.
+Air quality fluctuates from place to place due to different environmental circumstances, such as topography or the weather.
 In a word, air quality changes — and it changes all the time.

-Most often, government agencies like NDEP use networks of large, advanced sensors to measure even the tiniest changes in pollution concentrations.
-These advanced sensors meet strict federal guidelines, and are considered “regulatory” sensors.
-Every time you go online to check the air quality in your community, you’re tapping into a statewide network of these regulatory sensors.
+Most often, government agencies like NDEP use large networks of advanced monitors to measure even the tiniest changes in pollution concentrations.
+These advanced monitors meet strict federal guidelines, produce accurate and precise measurements, and are considered “regulatory” monitors.
+Every time you go online to check the air quality in your community, you’re tapping into a statewide network of these regulatory monitors.